Summary

 Create a new link to Excel

-- Open a new Microsoft Excel worksheet, or the worksheet that you want to connect to your Sage 50 Accounts data.
+- Open a new Microsoft Excel worksheet, or the worksheet to connect to your Sage 50 Accounts data.

 - In the ODBC Connect window, enter your Sage 50 Accounts username and password into the User ID: and Password: fields respectively.

-- In the Query Wizard, select a data column you need in the Available tables and columns: section.
+- In the Query Wizard, select the table in the Add tables window and press Add.

 Refresh the connection in Excel